paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 **Bonus Tip:** Remember, deserialization can only work if you packed your data with the same method.
 Be mindful of how you wrap your data for a smooth unwrapping experience!

-Congratulations!
-You're now a master deserializer, ready to unwrap and savor the data treasures that await!
-Go forth and explore the possibilities!

 **Remember:**

 * Deserialization unpacks your data for you to use again.